swyddfa/esbonio/code/README.md

 ### Hover

-Documentation is provided for certain roles and directives when the cursor hovers over them in the editor
+Documentation is provided for certain roles and directives.

 ![Hover](../resources/images/hover-demo.png)